cucumber-attic/website/apps/dynamic/views/_posts/a-sneak-peek-at-cucumber-pro.md

 nav: blog
 ---

+> **Please note:** This blog post refers to an earlier version of Cucumber Pro, and describes features that are not part of the current version.
+Please refer to the [current documentation](https://app.cucumber.pro/projects/cucumber-pro) for up-to-date information about Cucumber Pro's features, and how to join our early-access programme.
+>
+> The post is left here as a historical record.
+For a trip down memory lane, read on.

 Cucumber Pro opened the door ajar for a select few [founder customers]({{ site.url }}/plans) a little over a month ago.
 Let's take a look at what we have so far:

 ## GitHub, Bitbucket and Subversion